 This year will be his first year speaking at the WITI Annual Summit, so I wanted to learn more about what he does and how he manages to find time to breathe.

 : How would you describe your life as a growth coach?

 : I have been in this business since 2008, and I have been on a journey of personal and professional growth for myself and my clients ever since.
 I say that because I chose this business for two reasons.

-: I want to speak at the summit because I've had a professional relationship with WITI going back to 2003 or 2004.
-We've been associated now for a pretty long time.
+: I want to speak at the Summit because I've had a professional relationship with WITI going back to 2003 or 2004.
 Before starting my career as a growth coach, I was a marketing director at Oracle, and I worked with the events group, and we would do an annual event called Oracle Open World, and WITI would participate as a media sponsor.

-: You started your bike store at the age of fifteen.
-What was it like starting your own business and what sparked your desire to do so?
+: You started your bike store at the age of 15.
+What was it like starting your own business, and what sparked your desire to do so?

 : I lived in Sierra Vista, Arizona during high school; Sierra Vista is a small town in the southeastern corner of the state with a small population, and desert surrounded it.
 Because of the access to sand, I was into riding BMX bikes.
 I had a job after school delivering newspapers, and from my money, I would invest in the two things that I liked, which were music and bicycle parts.
 Unfortunately, the route didn't provide enough money for me to buy bicycle parts.